ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 As sometimes packages are used but not listed in the references section, we report any usage of the packages in papers.
 Here's Scott Chamberlain's workflow.

-* Lots of Google Scholar alerts (one per package name, unless that package name will lead to too many false positives) arrive to one gmail address of Scott's.
+* Scott gets lots of Google Scholar alerts (one per package name, unless that package name will lead to too many false positives) at his gmail address.
-* Scott uses [gmailr](https://gmailr.r-lib.org/) and [googlesheets4](https://googlesheets4.tidyverse.org/) to push those up to Google sheets.
+* He uses [gmailr](https://gmailr.r-lib.org/) and [googlesheets4](https://googlesheets4.tidyverse.org/) to push those up to Google sheets.
 * He then manually clicks through to each link and look for the given package mention and records if a package is actually used (mentioned in the Methods section, and/or cited).
 * He updates [several JSON files of the citations](https://github.com/ropensci-org/ropensci_citations/).
 * [One of these JSON citation files](https://github.com/ropensci-org/ropensci_citations/blob/master/citations_all_parts_clean.json) is used to populate the [citations page](/citations) (via a [Hugo data template in a layout file](https://github.com/ropensci/roweb3/blob/master/themes/ropensci/layouts/citations/list.html)).
 Any update of the ropensci-org/ropensci_citations repo triggers a Netlify build of our website thanks to a Netlify build hook (basically, an URL) and a [GitHub Actions workflow](https://github.com/ropensci-org/ropensci_citations/blob/master/.github/workflows/rebuild-roweb3.yml) (that simply pings this URL)